smsaladi/structure_scales/README.md

 All atoms are of atom type `CA` of residue `DUM` and assigned chain A and segment A.

-PDB files are licensed as CC0 (no attribution necessary), although we'd appreciate a citation in academic work to help spread scale & colorbars in the community.
+To help spread scale and colorbars in the community, PDB files are licensed as [CC0](https://wiki.creativecommons.org/wiki/CC0) and can be cited as Caltech Data DOI.

 ### Sample